yonureker/rock-paper-scissors-in-Python/README.md

-Rock Paper Scissors Game in Python.
+Rock Paper Scissors Game in Python using a dictionary for winning pairs.